percona/percona-server-mysql-operator/source/RN/Kubernetes-Operator-for-PS-RN0.1.0.rst

 Installation
 ------------

-Installation is performed by following the documentation installation instructions for :ref:`Kubernetes<install-kubernetes>` and :ref:`Minikube<install-minikube>`.
+Installation is performed by following the documentation installation instructions for :ref:`Kubernetes<install-kubernetes>`, :ref:`Amazon Elastic Kubernetes Service<install-eks>` and :ref:`Minikube<install-minikube>`.